Are you ready to take action? Looking to plug into the movement?

 Find all of the information you need here to get the ball rolling and to get yourself, your crew, community, friends, or family involved!

-Other Actions You can take
+other Actions You can take

 Track Your Carbon Footprint

-Many of the activities that we do every day, including eating, showering, brushing our teeth, driving to school, contribute to the greenhouse gas emissions that are warming our planet and contributing to climate change.
+Many of the activities that we do every day, including eating, showering, brushing our teeth, and driving to school, contribute to the greenhouse gas emissions that are warming our planet and contributing to climate change.
 As we take steps to cut our carbon footprints and build a sustainable world, we find it important to know how much carbon we are emitting.
-Calculate your carbon footprint and track your progress using these trackers below:
+Calculate your carbon footprint and track your progress using the trackers below:

 The Islandwood Ecological footprint calculator is a quick and simple quiz that gives you an idea of your carbon footprint versus the carbon footprint of an average American citizen.

 The Nature Conservancy's carbon footprint calculator is a more detailed tracker of your household's carbon footprint.
 This tracker provides you with a breakdown of your carbon footprint in home energy, driving & flying, food & diet, and recycling & waste.